-The Company operates two share option schemes, namely an unapproved option scheme and an Enterprise Management Incentive (EMI) scheme.
+The Company operates two share option schemes, namely an unapproved option scheme and an Enterprise Management Incentive ("EMI") Scheme.
 The EMI scheme is for employees and eligible directors and the unapproved option scheme is for other directors and consultants providing services to the group.

-The share-based payment charged to the Group's profit for the year was as follows:
+The share-based payment charged to the Group's loss for the year was as follows:

-2023 2022
+2024 2023

 £'000 £'000

-Options issued in respect of services received by the parent 41 54
+Options issued in respect of services received by the parent 54 41

-Overprovision in prior year (3) (74)
+Overprovision in prior year - (3)

-Total share-based payment charge/(credit) 38 (20)
+Total share-based payment charge 54 38